vivin/cse598/mt2/AI_midterm_2_notes.md

 By convention, propositions of the form `A = true` are simply abbreviated as `a` whereas `A = false` is abbreviated as `NOT a`.

 Variables can have infinite domains as well.
-For any variable with an ordered domain, inequalities are allowed as well such as NumberOfAtomsInUniverse >= 10^70.
+For any variable with an ordered domain, inequalities are allowed as well such as NumberOfAtomsInUniverse &gt;= 10^70.

 Sometimes we will want to talk about the probabilities of all the possible values of a random variable.
 We could write: